d00-11/nococlient/README.md

 ## Testing

 A `docker-compose.yml` file is provided for spinning up a local NocoDB and PostgreSQL instance.
-Copy `.env.example` to `.env` and adjust any values if needed.
-Tests use `pytest-docker` to automatically start and stop the services.
+A .env file is provided for testing, change values if needed.

 Run the tests with: